[Moderate revision–posted 6/1/18 (replaces 3/19/14 edition)]

 (3) Have not voluntarily forfeited benefits through the withdrawal of ORP service.

 b.
-Former employees with ten years of service creditable under either ORP, TRS, or the Employees Retirement System are required to complete the appropriate forms no later than 30 days following attainment of age 65 or satisfaction of the Rule of 80 (employee's age plus credible service equals 80), in order to receive retiree insurance benefits.
-Refer to OP 70.05.
+Former employees with 10 years of service creditable under either ORP, TRS, or the Employees Retirement System are required to complete the appropriate forms no later than 30 days following attainment of age 65 or satisfaction of the Rule of 80 (employee's age plus credible service equals 80), in order to receive retiree insurance benefits.
+Refer to OP 70.05, Eligibility for Insurance and Other Benefits.

 c.
 ORP retirees who later return to employment with the same or another Texas public institution of higher education shall not be eligible to participate in ORP, subject to the exception listed in Chapter 25, subsection A of Texas Administrative Code.
 All retirees must observe a break in service of one full calendar month after retirement in order to have an effective retirement.